Seared Lamb Chops with Raspberry Marsala Sauce

 - Heat a cast iron pan over high heat.

-- Season the lamb chops with sea salt and fresh cracked pepper on both sides.
+- Season the lamb chops with sea salt and pepper on both sides.
 When the pan is hot, add the oil then immediately add the lamb chops.
 Sear the lamb for 3-5 minutes then turn it over and sear it for another 3-5 minutes on the other side.
 (3 minutes per side for medium-rare, 5 minutes per side for medium.)
 Remove the lamb from the pan and reduce the heat to medium high.

 - Add the shallot to the pan and cook, stirring constantly, for 2 minutes.
 Add the raspberry marsala sauce to the pan and let it boil rapidly until it begins to thicken, 3-5 minutes.